 Wati is the executive assistance to CTC Executive Director and she also supports the formalities and Human Resources functions of CTC - assisting Finance, Admin and HR Managment.
 She comes with 20+ years of admin and HR experience in the private sector, most recently at Sentosa Resorts Bali (PT.
 Carlton Crest Bali) as Executive Personal Assistant to the General Manager and the Resort Manager.
 Wati started her career

 in PT Sobek Bali Utama (a company organizing adventure tours) as PA to the Board of Directors and the General Manager.
 She then moved to PT Tirta Bayu Buana (Spa operator) as Operations Manager, and later took up the role of Recruitment Consultant for PT Sage Organizational Development (HR consulting company).
 Wati graduated from the Hotel & Tourism School in Bali, majoring in Front Office Department.

 communications, public relations, and customer service skills.
 Icha has also worked in coaching and developing staff (monitoring staff quality and providing and arranging training).
-At CTC Icha is in charge of the CTC office management, travel and event logistics as well as leading the organization of conservation awareness outreach and other programmatic events of the CTC foundations’ strategies, including the CTC Regional Hub’s public outreach activities.
+At CTC Icha is in charge of the CTC office management, travel and event logistics as well as leading the organization of conservation awareness outreach and other programmatic events of the CTC foundations’ strategies, including the CTC's Center for Marine Conservation public outreach activities.